ChalmersGU-data-structure-courses/dsabook/src/06-analysis-part-2/02-upper-bounds.md

 From now on, we will use these simplifying rules when discussing the cost for a program or algorithm.

-### Tight Bounds

-The definition for big-Oh allows us to greatly overestimate the cost for an algorithm.
-But sometimes we know a tight bound -- that is, a bound that truly reflects the cost of the algorithm or program with a constant factor.
-In that case, we can express this more accurate state of our knowledge using the $\Theta$ symbol instead of using big-Oh.

-While some textbooks and programmers will casually say that an algorithm is "order of" or "big-Oh" of some cost function, it is generally better to use $\Theta$ notation rather than big-Oh notation whenever we have sufficient knowledge about an algorithm to be sure that we know the cost to within a constant factor.
-OpenDSA modules use $\Theta$ notation in preference to big-Oh notation whenever our state of knowledge makes that possible.

 ### Summary